bamlab/react-native-make/README.md

 From Android 8.0, we use android's adaptive icons.
 With a transparent picture, you can chose the color of the background with :

-- `react-native set-icon --platform android --path path-to-folder-with-image --background color`
+- `react-native make set-icon --platform android --path path-to-folder-with-image --background color`
   ⚠️ by default, on android, the background of a transparent image is white

 ## To generate your splash screen